alexprengere/currencyconverter/README.rst

     RateNotFoundError: BGN has no rate for 2010-11-21

-But we have a fallback mode for those, using a linear interpolation of the closest known rates, as long as you ask for a date within the currency date limits:
+But we have a fallback mode for those, using a linear interpolation of the closest known rates, as long as you ask for a date within the currency date bounds:

 .. code-block:: python